-The study employs the quantitative methodology and makes use of a survey research design.
-The questionnaire will be used as the sole instrument for collecting data.
-All the questionnaires will be given to the respondents directly by the researcher.
-The researcher will also collect the questionnaires personally in order to increase on rate of return of the instrument.
+The study employed the quantitative methodology and made use of a survey research design.
+The questionnaire was used as the sole instrument for collecting data.
+All the questionnaires were given to the respondents directly by the researchers.
+The researcher also collected the questionnaires personally in order to increase on rate of return of the instrument.
 As a result, all the questionnaires were returned and there was no problem with non-returns.
 According to Phillips and Pugh (2011) non-returns introduce a bias in as much as they are likely to differ from respondents in many ways thereby adversely affecting reliability and validity of the findings.
-Permission was sought from the

-Ministry of Primary and Secondary Education before the fieldwork started and respondents will be assured of anonymity and also participate voluntarily.
-Data collected through the questionnaire will produce descriptive statistics around the variables under and these statistics and will be computed and inferential implications from them derived.
+Permission was sought from the Ministry of Primary and Secondary Education before the fieldwork started and respondents were assured of anonymity and also participated voluntarily.
+Data collected through the questionnaire produced descriptive statistics around the variables understudy and these statistics were computed and inferential implications from them derived.